briandconnelly/ami/README.md

 coverage](https://codecov.io/gh/briandconnelly/ami/branch/main/graph/badge.svg)](https://app.codecov.io/gh/briandconnelly/ami?branch=main)
 <!-- badges: end -->

-ami provides a unified collection of lightweight checks that can be used to better understand the environments in which your code is running.
+ami (“am I?”) provides a unified collection of lightweight checks that can be used to better understand the environments in which your code is running.
 This includes different operating systems, Continuous Integration (CI) environments, containers, and more.
 Similar or identical functions already exist.
 However, most of these functions exist within highly specialized packages, so using several of them can quickly create a lot of dependencies for your own projects.

 ## Installation